 As a result of the action short of strike, the school did not distribute the online questionnaire information to parents and staff.
 Therefore, it is not possible to report on the views of parents and staff.

 3. Focus of the inspection

 The ETI was unable to evaluate:

-- outcomes for children with a particular focus on numeracy and literacy including across the curriculum (and how the school is addressing low attainment and underachievement where applicable);
+• outcomes for children with a particular focus on numeracy including across the curriculum and how the school is addressing low attainment and underachievement where applicable;

-- quality of provision; and

-- quality of leadership and management.